CursorwebGames/3DCorridorGame/idea.md

     - Spawn castles with loot? and monster

 There are many mobs:
-## Character
+## Dummy
-The most basic of them all, humanoid characters, probably the first things gorple made.
+The most basic of them all, humanoid dummies, probably the first things gorple made.

 ## Boom-Bombs
 They try and walk to you and then explode